The Healthy School Milk Commitment

 Yes, the Commitment covers milk provided to children in school in all 50 states, the District of Columbia, and Puerto Rico.

-The Healthy School Milk Commitment offers a ceiling of 10 grams of added sugar per serving of milk in order to meet the 2020-2025 Dietary Guidelines for Americans report recommendation that children consume less than 10% of calories from added sugars.
+The Healthy School Milk Commitment offers a ceiling of 10 grams of added sugar per serving of milk in order to meet changes to the Nutrition Standards for School Meals by the U.S. Department of Agriculture.
+The IDFA Commitment was announced in 2023 and set to take effect by summer 2025, while the updated USDA Nutrition Standards were announced in 2024 and set to take effect by summer 2026.
+The new USDA standards cited the IDFA Healthy School Milk Commitment in setting a new limit of no more than 10 grams of added sugar per serving of flavored milk by the 2026 school year.
+The IDFA Commitment also conforms to the 2020-2025 Dietary Guidelines for Americans report recommendation that children consume less than 10% of calories from added sugars.
 Specifically, the DGA recommended both low-fat and fat-free milk as nutrient-dense foods and note that small amounts of added sugars can be added to nutrient-dense foods – including low-fat or fat-free milk – to help meet food group recommendations.
-While the DGA recommendation of 10% of calories from added sugars applies to the full diet, not on a per-product basis, limiting school milk servings to 10 grams or less of added sugar will ensure that even the youngest school-aged children (grade group K-5) enjoy milk as part of a healthy breakfast and lunch.
+Limiting school milk servings to 10 grams or less of added sugar will ensure that even the youngest school-aged children (grade group K-5) enjoy milk as part of a healthy breakfast and lunch.

-The Commitment level of 10 grams of added sugar is about 7 grams less than the average level of added sugar in flavored school milk in the 2006-07 school year.
-The level of added sugar in school chocolate milk has decreased by 50% over the past 15 years.
-The average added sugar content decreased from 16.7 grams in school year 2006-07 to 8.2 grams in school year 2021-22.
+The level of added sugar in school chocolate milk has decreased by 57% over the past 19 years.
+The average added sugar content decreased from 16.7 grams in school year 2006-07 to 7.2 grams in school year 2025-26.